Balint0928/quartz/content/Core Rules/f_Character Creation/f_Classes/Class Roles/Role Features/Extra Spells.md

   - role_feature
   - magical
 ---
-You know two extra spells from your [[class]]’s spell list.
+You know two extra spells from your [[t_class]]’s spell list.
 You can only learn spells that you have spell slots for.